 MOD HOL/75/1

-5.291A Additional allocation: in Germany, Austria, Denmark, Estonia, Finland, Liechtenstein, Norway, Netherlands, the Czech Rep. and Switzerland, the band 470-494 MHz is also allocated to the radiolocation service on a secondary basis.
+5.291A Additional allocation: in Germany, Austria, Denmark, Estonia, Finland, Liechtenstein, Norway, the Czech Rep. and Switzerland, the band 470-494 MHz is also allocated to the radiolocation service on a secondary basis.
 This use is limited to the operation of wind profiler radars in accordance with Resolution 217 (WRC-97).
-(WRC-97)
+(WRC-15)

 Reasons: The reference to Netherlands is no longer necessary in this footnote.